 It’s no wonder that people who use cannabis usually don’t have dreams.

-However, this causes a “dream pile-up”, commonly known as the “REM rebound” effect.
+However, this may cause a “dream pile-up”, or commonly known as the “REM rebound” effect.

-So, if you are looking for a strain to help you fall asleep faster, stick to Indica.
+So, if you are looking for a strain to help you fall asleep faster, stick to indicas.

-Their chemical composition makes Indicas have a soothing effect on the processes in our brain, including sleep.
+Their chemical composition helps indicas produce a soothing effect on the processes in our brain, including sleep.

-With that in mind, Indica is the best for nighttime use and is also commonly used for treating pain, symptom which goes hand in hand with insomnia, quite often.
+Indica is best used at night, right before sleep, and is also commonly used for treating pain, symptom which often goes hand in hand with insomnia.

 There are a number of cannabinoids in the herb, but the two most prevalent are tetrahydrocannabinol (THC) and cannabidiol (CBD).

-Strains low in CBD and high in THC produce a cerebral high, while other high-CBD strains get you relaxed but clear minded, without altering your mind.
+Strains low in CBD and high in THC produce a cerebral high, while other high-CBD strains make you relaxed but clear minded.

 That being said, THC and CBD affect sleeping patterns differently.

-Again, in general, Indica’s rich in THC should most likely put you to long lasting rest.
+Again, in general, indicas rich in THC should most likely put you into a deep slumber pretty quickly.

-However, new studies suggest that the plants containing 1:1 ratio of both major cannabinoids are very effective in treating sleep disorders as well.
+However, newer studies suggest that the plants containing 1:1 ratio of THC to CBD are also very effective in treating sleep disorders.

-These strains will probably keep you awake for a while, so try to avoid them if you are looking for sleep solution.
+These strains will probably keep you awake for a while, so avoid them if you are looking for a sleep solution.

-Stick to Indica-dominant strains with up to 20% THC.
-You don’t want to be too groggy next morning either, right?
+As I outlined above, you should stick to indica-dominant strains with no more than 20% THC.
+You don’t want to be too groggy the next morning either, right?

-Keep in mind that the following strains are recommended for nighttime and before bed use because almost all are “downers”.
+Keep in mind that the following strains are recommended for nighttime use because they’re almost all “downers”.

 Northern Lights (THC 16 – 21%)

 Northern Lights is one of the favorites among sleeping disorder sufferers, as it is very effective in treating insomnia.
-It gives your body numb and lazy feeling, so be ready for the couch-lock effect which will put you to bed right away.
+It will make your body numb and lazy, so be ready to be put away to bed almost instantly.
 It’s also great for stress relief and, if you are a beginner, make sure to keep the dosage low.

 Pink Kush (THC 20%)

-Pink Kush is very high in THC, so even the smallest doses will put you to sleep immediately.
-This hybrid strain, with its sweet and flowery taste, is one of the best natural remedies for sleep when you need it the most.
+Pink Kush is very high in THC, so even the smallest of doses will put you to sleep immediately.
+This is a hybrid, with sweet and flowery taste, and is one of the best natural remedies for sleep when you need it the most.

 Blue Cheese (THC 20%)

-Good strain for the end of the day.
-It has a sweet berry and cheese taste and smell and, if the right dose is taken, it provides a relaxed high.
+Great strain to end your day, Blue Cheese has a sweet berry and cheese taste.
+If you get the dosage right, it’ll give you a relaxed high.
 It’s also slightly uplifting and will boost your appetite as a bonus.

 Lavender (THC 27%)

-Lavender is an Indica strain and a proven sleeping aid.
-It provides a relaxing feeling, followed by slight euphoria, which gradually puts you to sleep.
+Lavender is an indica that is proven to relieve sleeping disorders.
+It will bring forth a body relaxation, followed by slight euphoria, which gradually puts you to sleep.
 With its high THC content, it is one of the most potent strains, so take it easy the first time around.

 Skywalker (THC 15-23%)

 This strain is best used after a long day, when you just want to chill a little bit before going to bed.
-After the short wave of euphoria, when it starts to wear off, Skywalker leaves the body calm and peaceful — ready for a good night’s rest.
+After the short wave of euphoria, when it starts to wear off, Skywalker will leave your body sedated and peaceful — ready for a good night’s rest.

 LA Confidential (THC 19-25%)

-This Indica strain, high in THC, puts most users to sleep after just an hour or two after taking it.
-LA Confidential is also good for treating pain, as well as stress and anxiety, leaving your body feeling lazy.
+This indica is high in THC and puts most users to sleep after just an hour or two.
+LA Confidential is also good for treating pain, as well as stress and anxiety, and will undoubtedly leave your body utterly lazy.

 Afghani (THC 15-20%)

-What you can expect from Afghani strain is a heavy couch-lock effect followed by a deep sleep.
-It is considered to be a classic among the strains for its blissful effect and sedative properties.
-Patients use it the most for treating pain and insomnia.
+What you can expect from Afghani is a heavy couch-lock followed by a deep sleep.
+It is considered to be a classic, mostly for its blissful high and heavy sedation.
+Patients often use it for treating pain and insomnia.

 Granddaddy Purple (THC 17-23%)

-Granddaddy Purple is an Indica strain with very sweet and fruity taste and after the short euphoric period, it will lull you to sleep.
-It is very popular among the medical users for its other properties such as pain and stress relief.
+Granddaddy Purple is an indica with very sweet and fruity taste and after a quick influx of euphoria, it will lull you to sleep.
+It is very popular among the medical users for its pain and stress relieving properties.

 Grape Ape (THC 18-21%)

-This strain is perfect before bedtime.
-It produces full-body relaxation, leading to a deep sleep.
-Grape Ape has sweet and fruity flavor and a grape smell and it’s also a very good painkiller.
+Simply put, Grape Ape is perfect before hitting the sack.
+It produces full-body relaxation and will carefully guide you into a deep sleep.
+Grape Ape has sweet and fruity flavor and a grape smell.
+It’s also very promising as a painkiller.

 Bubba Kush (THC 14-22%)

-Almost a pure Indica strain, Bubba Kush makes you feel lazy and weightless, with very powerful body relaxation feeling.
-Its couch-lock high is strong, making it perfect for those having troubles falling asleep.
+Almost a pure indica, Bubba Kush will make you feel lazy and weightless, with very powerful body relaxation.
+Its couch-lock high is strong, making it perfect for those having trouble falling asleep.

-If you have problem sleeping and would rather avoid conventional sleeping pills, marijuana could just be your best natural solution.
-Before you start using it as a replacement for conventional drugs, be sure to consult with a doctor.
+If you have difficulties sleeping and would rather avoid conventional pharmaceuticals, marijuana could just be your next best bet.
+Take note that, before you start using it as a replacement for conventional drugs, you should consult with a qualified medical professional.